Walgett

 Walgett is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Walgett's dwelling structure, as per the latest Census, consisted of 92.1% houses and 7.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in Walgett was at 29.7%, with mortgaged dwellings at 22.7% and rented ones at 47.5%.
-The median monthly mortgage repayment was $970, below Non-Metro NSW's average of $1,733.
-Median weekly rent in Walgett was $175, compared to Non-Metro NSW's $330.
+Walgett's dwelling structures, as per the latest Census, comprised 92.1% houses and 7.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Walgett was 29.7%, with mortgaged dwellings at 22.7% and rented ones at 47.5%.
+The median monthly mortgage repayment was $970, below Regional NSW's average of $1,733.
+Median weekly rent in Walgett was $175, compared to Regional NSW's $330.
 Nationally, Walgett's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing